-To give your Caesarstone' surface a thorough clean of for removal of extrastubdom marks of soills, we recommend using Caesarstone's Cream Cleanser and a BMTMScotch-BriteTM Non-Scratch Heam Scrup which can be used without damaging the stone.
+To give your Caesarstoner surface a thorough clean or for removal of extra stubborn marks or soils, we recommend using Caesarstoner Cream Cleanser and a BM\\Scotch-Brite\\ Non-Scratch Feam Scrub which can be used without damaging the stone.
 We suggest using this cleaning process regularly depending on the amount of traffic, use and surface application.

-Drench the BM " Foam Scrub with warm water.
+Drench the BM\\Foam Scrub with warm water.

-Apply 1-2 teaspoons of Caesarstone: Cream Cleanser directly to the foam scrub, on the scrupper side.
+Apply 1-2 teaspoons of Caesarstone' Cream Cleanser directly to the foam scrub, on the scrubber side.

-Gently squeeze to create a thick foam lather.
+Gently squeeze to create a thick feam lather.

-Gently clean in a circular motion.
+Gently clean in a director an motion.